 The costs are typically dependant on the number of audit days required for the registration audit and the surveillance audits, the travel costs for the auditors, and the administration fees and accreditation fees for the registration.

 When choosing a certification body for ISO ISO 14001 certification, these are the aspects the organization needs to take into account.

 - An independent EMS audit to confirm ISO 14001 certification is a business decision:

 - Does a customer or agency require it?

 - Would it improve public relations?

 - Cost is not the only consideration.
 Criteria to consider include:

-- Evaluate several certification bodies using our Registrar Checklist
+- Evaluate several certification bodies using a registrar checklist.

-- Has the certification body has been accredited?
-Accreditation, in simple terms, means that a certification body has been officially approved to certify organizations.
+- Has the certification body been accredited?
+Accreditation, in simple terms, means that a certification body has been approved to certify organizations.

-- Is there accreditation Internationally recognized/accepted? there are some organizations who are not internationally recognized.
+- Is their accreditation Internationally recognized/accepted?
+There are some organizations who are not internationally recognized.

 - Do the auditors have experience in your industry?

 - Is the CB approved for certifications you may consider in the future?